thegetty/quire-docs/content/guide/install-uninstall.md

 3. Download **Prince** for Windows.
 You would download either the 32-bit installer or the 64-bit installer depending on your operating system.
 To install Prince you can follow the instructions at their site: https://www.princexml.com/doc-install/#windows

+4. Download **Pandoc** for Windows.
+You would download either the 32-bit installer or the 64-bit installer depending on your operating system.
+To install Pandoc you can either download the .msi or download the .zip file and run the .exe file in the directory.
+Either way works and will install Pandoc on your system.

-4. Open **PowerShell** (that should be installed by default in your Windows computer) and run it as administrator.
+5. Open **PowerShell** (that should be installed by default in your Windows computer) and run it as administrator.
 To do so, right click on the icon and select "run as administrator" from the context menu.

     Then once you get the administrator PowerShell window, type the following command: